-So ensure you write gender-inclusive job descriptions.
-With a more inclusive job ad, you’ll attract more and better applicants and this will lessen your sourcing time (and also your time to fill).
+So, try to ensure you write gender-inclusive job descriptions.
+With a more inclusive job ad, you’ll attract more and better applicants and this will reduce your sourcing time (and eventually your time to hire).

-Tip: Textio can be a great help in writing
+Tip: Textio, an augmented writing tool, can be a great help in writing

 Delays in scheduling interviews directly add to your time to hire.
-With most companies conducting at least 3 rounds of interviews, the time to schedule interviews offers a lot of scope for improvement.
+With most companies conducting at least 3 rounds of interviews, the time to schedule interviews usually offers a lot of room for improvement.

 Wrapping it up

 Once you’ve found that candidate, don’t delay the offer.
 You’ll be surprised to know that the biggest reason candidates reject job offers is because they’ve already accepted someone else’s offer.
 You don’t want this to happen with your top pick.

 If a candidate makes a counteroffer or shares details about a competing offer, be prepared to negotiate.
 Because you know the candidate very well by this point, use all your information to craft lucrative perks beyond the paycheck.